 During our review we found that the tool generally gets the job done, but we do have some concerns regarding its ability to recover data from deleted partitions.
 Additionally, Recover My Files runs much more slowly than other professional favorites and is not able to detect lost partitions, but also does not offer system-startup discs for non-booting machines.

-For a big picture look at how the various data recovery options stack up with one another, be sure to check out our best data recovery software roundup.
-Or, read on to find out exactly what GetData’s take can do to find out if it’s the best data recovery tool for you.
+For a big picture look at how the various data recovery options stack up with one another,read on to find out exactly what GetData’s take can do to find out if it’s the best data recovery tool for you.

 Recover My Files comes only comes in PC flavor.
 Mac users will need to look elsewhere.
 While you can download and run scans using Recover My Files for free, to actually recover files you’ll need to buy a license.
 Pricing is in line with similarly featured tools and comes with three different licensing options.